All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

-Where to Inject Semaglutide?
+Where to Inject Semaglutide

 Semaglutide is injected subcutaneously (under the skin) into one of three approved sites: the abdomen, the upper thigh, or the back of the upper arm.
-The abdomen is the most commonly used location because it is easy to reach and provides consistent absorption.
+The abdomen is the most commonly used location because it's easy to reach and provides consistent absorption.
 You should rotate your injection site each week to prevent skin irritation and tissue buildup.

 Detailed Answer: Semaglutide Injection Sites Explained